victorcarablut/ip-info-be/README.md

 > Copying part of source code is allowed and you're free to integrate in your personal/commercial projects with any restrictions.
 > Attribution is not required but always appreciated.
 >
-> ❌ Don't sell, publish or distribute as yours without modifying it, be creative. <sup>(referring to the hole project)</sup>
+> ❌ Don't sell, publish or distribute as yours without modifying it, be creative. _(referring to the hole project)_
 >
 >
 > 📜 <strong>License</strong> _(all other third party resources, technologies, languages, frameworks and libraries that i used)_